UK - LONDON - CANARY WHARF - IBÉRICA - VILARNAU CAVA TASTING (POST 2)

 Flourless chocolate cake with licor café pearls, crema deorujo, créme anglaise and flor di latte ice cream.

-One of our party was vegetarian, so we had a few extra vegetarian dishes.
+One of our party members was a vegetarian, so we had a few extra vegetarian dishes.

 The friendly host's information about the various cava's on the evening was informative and relayed in a way everyone could understand.

 The food matching was excellent, and the cost of the evening was very reasonable for the amount of food and drink we were given.
 We recommend that anyone try their further events here.
-The Iberica staff serving us were both efficient and friendly.
+The IIbéricastaff serving us were both efficient and friendly.

 Ibérica Canary Wharf is a buzzing spot and an excellent Restaurant for Spanish food in London.